souhail-ouabou/NumeriLab/README.md

 # NumEduLab

-A simple frontend app using Alpine.js + Tailwind CSS for interacting with a numerical methods API.
+A simple  app using Alpine.js + Tailwind CSS + FastAPI for interacting with a numerical methods API.

 ## 🧠 Features